-Sounds like a weird question, you passed your driving test so your driving license must be valid right?
-We believe it or not there are lots of reasons why your license may no longer be valid, some you might not even have thought of… the good news is that it only takes a few mins to check.
-Vavista has you covered so read on.
+Sounds like a weird question, you passed your driving test so your driving license must be valid…right?
+Well, believe it or not there are lots of reasons why your license may no longer be valid, some you might not even have thought of… The good news is that it only takes a few minutes to check.

 Did you know?